 Restore Online Shoppers’ Confidence Act: An Easy-To-Understand Summary & FAQ

 In decades past, the Internet was commonly compared to the “Wild West.”
-Very few, if any, laws governed online commerce.
+Very few, if any, laws governed e-commerce.
 Ingenious online advertising schemes made millionaires overnight.

 What Is The Primary Purpose Of The Restore Online Shoppers’ Confidence Act?